bahar99/Helloworld_bootloader/README.md

 ## Steps To Run
   * ### 0-Cloning
-    + first of all clone the project :
+    + First of all clone the project :

  ```
  git clone https://github.com/bahar99/Helloworld_bootloader
   ```

   * ### 1-Getting Our Code Ready :
-    + turn our code into some binary by running the GNU assembler and use the GNU's linker :
+    + Turn our code into some binary by running the GNU assembler and use the GNU's linker :

  ```
  as -o boot.o bootloader.s